-There is no known way to keep from getting atopic dermatitis in the first place.
-But if a person has the condition, it often is possible to minimize the number of outbreaks by avoiding triggers.
-These triggers fall into four basic categories:
+There is no known way to keep from getting eczema in the first place.
+But if a person has the condition, it often is possible to minimize the number of outbreaks by avoiding the causes of atopic dermatitis.
+These eczema triggers fall into four basic categories:

-- Things that dry out the skin: Dry skin is a key feature of atopic dermatitis, so conditions that exacerbate dryness are triggers for many patients.
+Things that dry out the skin: Dry skin is a key feature of atopic dermatitis, so conditions that exacerbate dryness are triggers for many patients.
 For instance, an environment of low humidity or extreme air temperatures--either hot or cold--can remove moisture from the skin.
 Harsh soaps and frequent washing without applying moisturizers can also bring on flares.
-Fragrances and other additives in some soaps and cleansers may irritate the skin directly.
+Fragrances and other additives in some soaps and cleansers may irritate the skin directly and trigger eczema.

-- Emotional stressors: Anger, embarrassment, and other strong emotions can cause the skin to flush.
+Emotional stressors: Anger, embarrassment, and other strong emotions can cause the skin to flush and trigger eczema.
 This can make it itchy, which leads to scratching.
-This can then cascade in a perpetual cycle of dermatitis.
+This can then cascade in a perpetual cycle of atopic dermatitis.

-- Allergies: Although the exact mechanisms are not fully understood, allergic reactions often trigger a rash and a general itchy feeling, which can start the scratch-itch cycle.
-Two types of allergens are commonly linked to atopic dermatitis—food allergens (such as milk, eggs, peanuts, soy, wheat and fish) and airborne allergens (including dust mites, animal dander, and pollen).
-It is important to recognize that a positive allergy skin or blood test shows sensitization but does not always indicate a proven clinical allergy.
+It is important to recognize that a positive allergy skin or blood test shows sensitization but does not always indicate a proven clinical allergy or atopic dermatitis.
 So be sure to get a careful evaluation from an allergy specialist before making changes to your diet or your home environment.